Semantics-Aware Updates from Remote Energy Harvesting Devices to Interconnected LEO Satellites: Conclusion

 \section{Conclusion}

-We developed an optimal update policy to ensure timely and efficient transmission of informative updates from a ground IoT device to a network of interconnected LEO satellites.
-Within this network, updates are disseminated among nodes arranged in a ring topology.
+We analyzed and optimized the VAoI to ensure the timely transmission of informative updates from a ground-based IoT device to a network of interconnected LEO satellites.
+Within this network, updates are disseminated among nodes arranged in a ring or star topology.
 By formulating and optimizing the VAoI across the LEO network, the proposed policy reduces the transmission of stale and irrelevant updates, thereby enhancing energy efficiency.